 Republican Susan Wright makes US House runoff in Texas

 AUSTIN, Texas (AP) — A special election for a U.S. House seat in Texas is headed for a runoff.
 Republican Susan Wright secured one of the runoff spots Saturday night in Texas’ 6th Congressional District.
-Wright is running to replace her late husband, Rep. Ron Wright, who in February became the first member of Congress to die after being diagnosed with COVID-19.
-Wright is a GOP activist who is moving on with the backing of President Donald Trump, who waited until this week to formally make an endorsement a crowded field of 23 candidates.
-The date of the runoff has yet to be announced.
+But who she will face was too early to call.
+With nearly all votes counted, Republican Jake Ellzey led Democrat Jana Lynne Sanchez by 354 votes.
+Susan Wright is a GOP activist and is running to replace her late husband, Rep. Ron Wright.
+He died in February after being diagnosed with COVID-19.